 The “WARNING!
-MAC OS Is Infected” fake error messages are shown in such a way as to trick the user into thinking their device has crashed or that a virus has been detected.
-It does this to try and scare the infected user into calling one of the listed numbers in order to receive support.
-In reality, though, they will only be greeted with people who are trying to sell them unneeded support contracts and services.
+MAC OS Is Infected” pop-up is a scam that is shown in such a way as to trick you into thinking your computer has crashed or that a virus has been detected on the device.
+It does this to try and scare you into downloading and installing malicious programs on your computer.

 The “WARNING!
-MAC OS Is Infected” fake error messages will have this message:
+MAC OS Is Infected” fake error messages will display this alert:

 MAC OS is infected with Viruses and other malicious applications.
 Viruses must be removed and system damage repaired.
 It is necessary to Call Apple Support and follow Virus removal procedure immediately, please proceed.